Elli610/technical-tests/internship-2025-rust.md

 * The code should be well-structured, maintainable, and follow Rust best practices
 * Include a Cargo.toml file with all necessary dependencies
 * Consider using configuration files for environment-specific settings and the token address
+* The estimated maximum time to complete this technical test is about 3 hours depending on you abilities with rust.

 ### Submission Instructions